-We offer antimicrobial solutions for a wide range of products, by incorporating copper-based nanotechnology which reduces the growth and reproduction of bacteria, virus and fungi.
+Our additive NanoCu PCZ001 offers an antimicrobial solution for a wide range of products, by incorporating copper-based nanotechnology which reduces the growth and reproduction of bacteria, virus and fungi.

 The active ingredient in our technology is copper, the only metal certified by EPA (Enviromental Protection Agency) as an antimicrobial agent.
 In addition, copper is an element essential to human life, unlike other metals used as antimicrobial agents.

-Plasticopper additives are incorporated into the manufacturing process of the product.
-Once there, they release copper ions in a continuous and controlled manner.
+Nanocu PCZ001 is incorporated into the product manufacturing process.
+Once in it, it works releasing copper ions in a continuous and controlled way

 Microorganisms that come in contact with these ions suffer irreparable damage to their membrane and cellular structure causing their death.